coderefinery/git-intro/_episodes/04-staging-area.md

 > Example 3:
 >
 > ```shell
-> ab990f4 saving three months of work
+> ab990f4 saving three months of miscellaneous uncommitted work
 > ```
 >
 > Discuss these examples.
 Can you anticipate problems?